JuliaWolleb/DeScarGAN/README.md

 Datasets
 -------------------
 For the generation of the synthetic dataset, one has to run the  script “create_synthetic_dataset”.
-A new folder called "warp-set" will be created and the generated images of both the diseased and healthy subjects will be stored in there.
+A new folder called "warp-set" will be created and the generated images of both the diseased and healthy subjects will be stored in there seperately.

 If one wants to use the Chexpert dataset, it is available for download on this page: https://stanfordmlgroup.github.io/competitions/chexpert/.
-The data has to have the following structure:
+The data needs to be structured as follows:

     • Train